 What is the altitude of Machu Picchu?

 The altitude of Machu Picchu is 7,972 feet (2,430 meters) above sea level.
-(See Also: Is February A Good Time To Visit Cuba – Discover Now)
+(See Also: Is September a Good Time to Visit Machu Picchu?
+Peak Season Insights)

 Can I visit Machu Picchu in one day?